Leslie Brown Katz, violin

 Miss Leslie discovered the educational philosophies of Dr. Shinichi Suzuki thanks to her own three children.
 As an advocate for music, she persuaded her children’s kindergarten to let her teach Suzuki violin to every enrolled student.
 The program is now a part of the curriculum at eight elementary schools.

 Miss Leslie’s violin studio inspires students of all ages to lift the music off the page, tell a story, and master beautiful tone.
 Her students have won the top honors in the Royal Conservatory of Music National Exams.
 She also has students every year in the Suzuki Graduation Concert at The Colburn School.

 Miss Leslie joins the Faculty of the Marrowstone Music Festival every summer.
 There she performs chamber music, teaches orchestra skills, and shares her secrets to physical survival; musicians are athletes!

-Miss Leslie spends her free time reading historical novels and her favorite way to relax is on the water.
+Miss Leslie spends her free time reading historical novels and writing Rhythm Recipes.
+Her favorite way to relax is on the water.
 She even took her violin and Wagner “Ring” scores on a boat for a week just to get them in her fingers without distractions!